Please contact us if you have questions or if you need some encouragement.

 - Matthew 22:29 Jesus replied, “You are in error because you do not know the Scriptures or the power of God.

 - “Fewer than half of all adults can name the four gospels.
 Many Christians cannot identify more than two or three of the disciples.
-According to data from the Barna Research Group, 60 percent of Americans can’t name even five of the Ten Commandments.
+According to the Barna Research Group data, 60 percent of Americans can’t name even five of the Ten Commandments.
 “No wonder people break the Ten Commandments all the time.
 They don’t know what they are,” said George Barna.”
 According to 82 percent of Americans, “God helps those who help themselves” is a Bible verse.
 Those identified as born-again Christians did better–by one percent.
-A majority of adults think the Bible teaches that the most important purpose in life is taking care of one’s family.
+Most adults think the Bible teaches that the essential purpose in life is taking care of one’s family.
 Another survey of graduating high school seniors revealed that over 50 percent thought Sodom and Gomorrah were husband and wife.
 A considerable number of respondents to one poll indicated that Billy Graham preached the Sermon on the Mount.”
 (AlbertMohler.com)

-- 80% of Americans have never read the Bible thru from cover to cover (Lifeway Research)
+- 80% of Americans have never read the Bible from cover to cover (Lifeway Research)

 - 80% of Christians don’t read the Bible each day (Christianity Today)